naheim/shinypaleo/taphonomy/Activity01_Taphonomy.md

 How would changes in sediment accumulation rate change the magnitude of diversity inflation between life and death assemblages?
 Explain why.
 What other factors (related to the organisms themselves or the environment) could lead to inflation of species richness in death assemblages?

-read in dataset

-calculate total number of species and individuals at each site (live and dead) calculate all pairwise similarity coefficients among all sites (live and dead) calculate similarity coefficients for all live - dead pairs calculate rank-order-correlation between live and dead at each site

-pool sites within life and death assemblages

-questions
-Why does the death assemblage have more
-Which assemblages are  assemblages more similar to each other or are What are the factors that go

-We don’t know over how many years the death assemblage accumulated, how might the